sebsebmc/KakMode/README.md

 ### Quick Example

-Below is an example of a [settings.json](https://code.visualstudio.com/Docs/customization/userandworkspace) file with settings relevant to VSCodeVim:
+Below is an example of a [settings.json](https://code.visualstudio.com/Docs/customization/userandworkspace) file with settings relevant to KakMode:

 ```json
 {